sso233x/Capstone-Project/README.md

 **You will need two terminal windows open, one for the frontend and one for the backend.**

+**The backend will use localhost:5000 and the frontend will use localhost:3000**

 1. ### Navigate to the Back-End first cd backend